seancfoley/IPAddress/ipaddress.md

 &#8203;
 ## IP Address Operations

-Here we summarize the operations on addresses, subnets, sequential ranges, and collections.
+Here we summarize the operations on IP addresses, subnets, sequential ranges, and collections.
 Many of these operations are also available on other address items, such as sections and segments.

 We start with the more general operations, those that do not involve prefixes, prefix blocks, or segment blocks, followed by operations involving prefixes and prefix blocks, followed the operations involving segment blocks.
 Segment block subnets are those subnets which have value ranges by segment.
 Prefix blocks are subnets that have a value range corresponding to a specified prefix length, the subnet containing the full block of addresses according to that prefix.